Can Anyone Wear Colored Contacts?

 There are several reasons why people wear colored contacts.
 One of the most popular times of year is Halloween.
 People can choose any kind of character or theme and match their costume with a pair of colored contacts.
 Other occasions include theater arts or daily wear.
 When choosing your lenses, always check that the vendor has FDA approval.

-The main use for contact lenses is to correct your vision.
+The main use of contact lenses is to correct your vision.
 So, when adding your prescription to a pair of colored contacts, you want to go with someone you can trust.
 When you purchase your decorative lenses through a trusted vendor, you are protecting your eyes and your vision.

 Special Care for Colored Contact Lenses

-Even though there is small ring of color that makes these lenses special, they are no different than typical contact lenses.
+Even though there is a small ring of color that makes these lenses special, they are no different than typical contact lenses.
 Contacts carry bacteria and germs if you do not care for them properly.
 A one-time use does not mean you can ignore warning labels or special instructions.
 Use contact solution when storing your lenses and putting them in your eyes.
 It’s important to also check the expiration date for colored lenses.
 Every pair of contacts, even novelty lenses, has an expiration date.

 Colored Contacts in Tucson, Arizona